-Today is moving day; moved into this house 27 years ago.
-5 kids under the age of 9.
+Today is moving day; moved into this house twenty-seven years ago.
+Five kids under the age of nine.
 New state, new church, new opportunities, new people.
 Our lives were all in front of us.
 I tried to remember what I thought life would be like looking ahead into the future.
 It is not surprising that what God unfolded was nothing like I had imagined.

-Now 27 years later I’m moving again.
-Only this time instead of moving with my wife and 5 children, it is only me.
-The Lord took Ruth home 3 years ago after a 3 ½ year chapter entitled brain cancer.
+Now twenty-seven years later I’m moving again.
+Only this time instead of moving with my wife and five children, it is only me.
+The Lord took Ruth home three years ago after a 3-½ year chapter entitled brain cancer.
 The kids are all grown and have their own homes and families.
-20 months ago I was also diagnosed with cancer.
+Twenty months ago I was also diagnosed with cancer.
 But, at least for now, the treatments have accomplished what was needed.

-These oaks measure the passage of time as well as anything I can think of this morning, this last morning in this house with all of the memories and thoughts of 27 years.
+These oaks measure the passage of time as well as anything I can think of this morning, this last morning in this house with all of the memories and thoughts of twenty-seven years.

-3,000 years ago, David was also thinking about the passage of time.
-His words are good words for me to let sink deeply into my heart this day.
+Three thousand years ago, David was also thinking about the passage of time.
+His words in Psalm 31 are good words for me to let sink deeply into my heart this day.
 I pray they will bless you as well.

 But I trust in you, Lord;